mrgarvitoffice/LearnMint-Ai/README.md

 ```

 ### 4. CRITICAL: Restart Your Development Server
-After creating or modifying your `.env` file, you **MUST stop and restart your Next.js development server** for the environment variables to be loaded.
+After creating or modifying your `.env` file (or if `src/lib/firebase/config.ts` was changed), you **MUST stop and restart your Next.js development server** for the environment variables or hardcoded values to be loaded.
 ```bash
 # Stop your server (usually Ctrl+C in the terminal)
 # Then restart it: